 Whether or not you believe in tales of "Mothman," if you live in West Virginia, you're likely to have heard them.
-In a state renowned for its monsters and mountain mysteries, the legend is almost inescapable.
+The legend is almost inescapable in a state so renowned for its monsters and mountain mysteries.

 Encounters with the creature were famously reported in the late 1960s, and some say it still visits the region.